shilongsun/shilongsun.github.io/notes/(ReadMe).txt

 You can also add any other folder into you GitHub folder.
 They will appear as http://www.shilongsun.com/folderName

-and any item, for example, "item.jpg" that you put in the folder will appear as http://www.shilongsun.com/folderName/
+and any item, for example, "item.jpg" that you put in that folder will appear as http://www.shilongsun.com/folderName/item.jpg